flatironinstitute/reactopya/README.md

-# reactopy
+# reactopya

 A reactopy widget consists of:

 * A ReactJS component for rendering on a webpage, notebook, or desktop application
 * A Python class for performing required backend computations and data retrieval

-Once a reactopy widget is created, it may be deployed in a number of different ways.
+Once a reactopya widget is created, it may be deployed in a number of different ways.

 ## Installation